 Simple English definitions for legal terms

-Read a random definition: corrector of the staple
+Read a random definition: Court of Audience

 A quasi-autonomous nongovernmental organization, also known as a quango, is a group that is partly controlled and funded by the government, but not completely.
 They are responsible for certain tasks, such as managing tourism or advising on medical issues, but they are not directly answerable to the government.
 Quangos are often found in the United Kingdom.